johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.13 Normal and Crosswind Approaches and Landings.md

 		2. Stop and complete after-landing checklist
 		3. Contact ground frequency (unless staying with tower)
 6. Landing Issues to Avoid
-	1. Multiple bounces may be a sign of [[Porpoising.jpeg]], go-around and don't let this develop!
+	1. Multiple bounces may be a sign of [[Porpoising.jpeg|Porpoising]], go-around and don't let this develop!
 7. Common Errors
 	1. Getting "behind the airplane", missing radio calls, missing traffic, etc.
 	2. Forgetting checklists